 Swap Bad Debt for Good Debt

 Bad debt is credit card debt, also sometimes referred to as revolving debt.
 This debt weighs your credit score down, and if you can eliminate it, your score will likely go up.
 If you do not have enough cash to pay off your card, you can still raise your credit score.

 Your card will be paid off, and you will instead be making payments to a third party that does not so heavily impact your credit score.
-In about 30-60 days after swapping your credit debt for installment loans, you should see a jump in your credit score.
+In about 30 to 60 days after swapping your credit debt for installment loans, you should see a jump in your credit score.

 There are many reasons why one should begin the task of improving their credit score.
-Some of the more essential reasons include reducing security deposit cost, finding lower insurance rates, receiving higher credit limits, and ending debt collector harassment.
+Some of the more essential reasons include reducing security deposit costs, finding lower insurance rates, receiving higher credit limits, and ending debt collector harassment.

 Contrary to what many believe, improving your credit does not take years, and it is not overly challenging.
-All it takes a little bit of patience and planning, and you will be on your way to a higher credit score.
+All it takes is a little bit of patience and planning, and you will be on your way to a higher credit score.